Business school: United States

+Graduates in business may also have generically titled degrees such as Bachelor of Science (BS), Master of Science (MS) or Doctor of Philosophy (PhD).

+Europe

+In Europe, higher education degrees are organized into three cycles under the Bologna Process in order to facilitate international mobility: bachelor's, master's and doctorates.
+The details of how degrees are organized vary between countries and institutions, but in terms of ECTS credits, where 60 credits represents a full academic year's work, a bachelor's degree typically requires 180–240 credits and a master's degree 90–120 credits.

+France

+In France, those levels of study include various "parcours" or paths based on UE (unités d'enseignement or modules), each worth a defined number of ECTS credits.
+Grande école business schools are elite academic institutions that admit students through an extremely competitive process, and the PGE (Programme Grande École) ends with the degree of Master in Management (MiM).

 Case studies

 Some business schools structure their teaching around the use of case studies (i.e. the case method).
-Case studies have been used in Graduate and Undergraduate business education for nearly one hundred years.
+Case studies have been used in graduate and undergraduate business education for nearly one hundred years.
 Business cases are historical descriptions of actual business situations.
 Typically, information is presented about a business firm's products, markets, competition, financial structure, sales volumes, management, employees and other factors influencing the firm's success.
 The length of a business case study may range from two or three pages to 30 pages, or more.

-Business schools often obtain case studies published by the Harvard Business School, INSEAD, London Business School, the Kellogg School of Management at Northwestern University, the Ross School of Business at the University of Michigan, the Richard Ivey School of Business at The University of Western Ontario, the Darden School at the University of Virginia, IESE, other academic institutions, or case clearing houses (such as The Case Centre).
-Harvard's most popular case studies include Lincoln Electric Co. and Google, Inc.Students are expected to scrutinize the case study and prepare to discuss strategies and tactics that the firm should employ in the future.
+Students are expected to scrutinize the case study and prepare to discuss strategies and tactics that the firm should employ in the future.
 Three different methods have been used in business case teaching: